cjorosco/Portfolio/README.md

 *  Are high school graduation rates along with reading and writing scores better in urban schools?
 *  Do country people have less health concerns and live longer than city dwellers?

 Texas has 254 counties with most of the population in urban counties.
-The project uses High School Graduation rates, 3rd Grade Math and Reading scores, Physician and uninsured health counts per county, Single parent household percentages, and quality of life factors to include life expectancy, food insecurity, housing cost burdens, poor health indicators, and insufficient sleep rates.
+The project uses High School Graduation rates, 3rd Grade Math and Reading scores, Physician and Uninsured Health counts per county, Single Parent Household percentages, and quality of life factors to include Life Expectancy, Food Insecurity, Housing Cost burdens, Poor Health indicators, and Insufficient Sleep rates.

 ## 2. Cancer EDA

-The purpose of this project is to demonstrate several dataframe manipulation methods to include importing data into pandas dataframes using an API, retrieving records from a database, and ingesting flat files.
+The purpose of this project is to demonstrate several dataframe manipulation methods to include importing data into Pandas dataframes using an API, retrieving records from a database, and importing flat files.
 Other dataframe transformation methods include merging two dataframe columns into a single column, converting datatypes, setting default values for NaN values, creating a pivot table, deriving new columns from existing data, and reshaping the dataframe from long to a wide format.

 ## 3. Chronic Kidney Disease Prevalence and Awareness